 set of temporary credentials that the application can use in subsequent function calls.

-Actions attempted with the temporary credentials have the permissions granted by the role.
-An
+Actions attempted with the temporary credentials have only the permissions granted by the

-application doesn't have to "exit" the role the way a user in the console does, rather the
+role.
+An application doesn't have to "exit" the role the way a user in the console does,

-code simply stops using the temporary credentials and resumes making calls with the original
+rather the code simply stops using the temporary credentials and resumes making calls with the

 Federated users sign in using credentials provided by an identity provider (IdP).
 AWS then provides the IdP with temporary credentials associated with a role to pass on to the user for including in subsequent AWS resource requests.
 Those credentials provide the permissions granted to the assigned role.